 This two-day course (9 am to 5 pm) presents a comprehensive overview of the fundamental principles in dimensional metrology and geometric dimensioning and tolerancing.
+Please find the link to the brochure here.

 Knowledge and skills